runatlantis/atlantis-example/README.md

 # atlantis-example
-A simple terraform project to use along with atlantis bootstrap mode
+A simple terraform project to use along with atlantis bootstrap mode.